Living in Portsmouth

 Portsmouth Historic Dockyard

-Mary Rose
+The Mary Rose Museum

-The Mary Rose retells the Tudor story through ship’s artefacts and interactive displays inside a purpose-built museum which is located in Portsmouth Dockyard.
+The Mary Rose Museum retells the Tudor story through ship’s artefacts and interactive displays inside a purpose-built museum which is located in Portsmouth Dockyard.
 Nine galleries offer views of the ship, opportunities to take photos from the top deck and hands-on displays which detail Tudor technology and ingenuity.
 After 30 years of preservation the Mary Rose ship can now be seen from all angles like never before.

 D-Day Story, Portsmouth